johnwesleyquintero/gas-vba-framework/inventory-report.md

   }
 }

-// --- REFINEMENT ---
-// The `showSidebar` function has been updated to be more robust.
-It now ensures a UI
-// instance exists, whether it's passed in as an argument or fetched directly.
-This prevents
-// errors if the function is ever called from a context that doesn't provide the `ui` object.
 /**
  * Displays the HTML sidebar for user interaction.
  * @param {GoogleAppsScript.Spreadsheet.Ui} [ui] The spreadsheet UI instance (optional).